dillonschultz93/pasta-ds/docs/core/200-farfalle/040-Choices/010-Choices-Dimensions.md

       </div>
 </section> -->

-To translate the complexity of our designs build before our design system we use 3 scales: a power of 2 geometric scale which encompasses **[1,2,4,8,16,32,64,128 …].** We use an arithmetic scale A that feeds the arithmetic scale B. All these scales take a base 100 index as input.
+We use 3 scales for our dimensions: the classic geometric scale [1,2,4,8,16,32,64,128 …].
+We use two arithmetic scales A and B that feeds our Sizes Tokens, `sizes.micro` and `sizes.macro` respectively.
+All our scales take a base 100 index as input.

 <!-- <table class="type-02" id="dimension-scales-table">
   <thead>